sl-sh-dev/sl-sh/README.md

 ## Note this is a new expermental version, see ./legacy/ for the original version (slush).

-Simple Lisp SHell (sl-sh) is a lisp based shell written in Rust.
+Simple Lisp SHell (slosh) is a lisp based shell written in Rust.
 It is not POSIX compliant and makes no effort to be.
 Sl-sh should run on any *nix platform as well as macOS (CI currently only tests against ubuntu and macOS).It is a Lisp-1 that is heavily inspired by Clojure and Common Lisp.
 It is a shell, it is a